-As the weather has turned colder, this Cauliflower Soup has become a weekly standard in my life.
+As the weather has turned colder, this vegan cauliflower soup recipe has become a weekly dinner staple.
 When I was developing this recipe over the fall I started to eat so much of it that I didn’t even know if it was good anymore or if I was just tooting my own horn.

 But when I gave a serving to my friend Carla and she loved it, I was sort of convinced.
 Then when my mother and mother-in-law came over and wolfed down six bowls between them, I knew I had a winner for you.

 So this is a recipe for those of you who love a little kick at the dinner table.
 With a smooth “potato” flavor, a hit of curry, and roasted tomatoes this soup is certain to warm you up on a cold night.
 You’ll love it served as shown, with some Warming Salsa Verde and Cashew Cream swirled in.
 I love Thai food.
 Using Thai cooking in vegetarian and vegan cooking is a great way to add interesting and complex flavors to your food.
 To learn more about Thai Cooking check out this article!

 What Ingredients are In the Curried Cauliflower Soup